ninekorn/sccspathfind2D-csharp/README.md

 Controls:
 movements W-A-S-D and SPACE to stop

 The debug.drawline is for the editor view, and this is a draft/wip project and it had to work, not be a game.
-It is to show the basics principles of my pathfind i had developed to use for void expanse mods.